 Storm anticipation is also vital to PSEG Long Island's pre-planning efforts surrounding the potential need for additional resources during restoration efforts.
 Most large-scale outage events, with potential for a long duration, require assistance from other utility partners and contractors.
 An event's predicted severity allows key operational decisions to be made ahead of time, and through educated early anticipation and decision-making, leaves the company better positioned to recover and manage its restoration effort.

-This document shall be revised every $\underline{1}$ year or incrementally as significant changes occur.
+This document shall be revised every 1 year or incrementally as significant changes occur.
+PSEG Long Island Confidential.
+The intellectual property of LIPA.

 4.1 Preparatory Responsibility